Group Marriage

-Group Marriage is a 1972 sex comedy film directed by Stephanie Rothman.
+Group Marriage is a 1972 American sex comedy film co-written and directed by Stephanie Rothman.
 It was the first film she made for Dimension Pictures, a company in which she was a minor shareholder with her husband Charles Swartz along with Larry Woolner.

 Plot

-Chris who works at a car rental store alongside her friend Judy, squabbles with boyfriend Sandor, who writes bumper sticker slogans.
-Chris meets parole officer Dennis when both try to get into the same car and she and Sandor give him a lift.
-Dennis winds up refereeing an argument between Sandor and Chris, which results in Chris accidentally hitting Dennis.
-They invite Dennis to spend the night at their place; during the evening, Chris gets into bed with Dennis and sleeps with him.
+A young woman named Chris works at a Los Angeles car rental agency alongside her friend Judy.
+She constantly bickers with her live-in boyfriend Sandor, who writes bumper sticker slogans.
+Chris meets probation officer Dennis when both try to get into the same two-seater car before she and Sandor give him a ride.
+Dennis ends up refereeing an argument between Sandor and Chris, which results in Chris accidentally kicking Dennis in the groin.
+They invite Dennis to spend the night at their house in Santa Monica.
+During the night, Chris gets into bed with Dennis and has sex with him.

-Sandor discovers Dennis in bed with Chris.
-Chris says she still loves Sandor but likes Dennis too.
-Sandor is originally annoyed but eventually calms down.
-In the interest of fairness, Dennis invites Chris and Sandor to dinner with his ex-girlfriend Jan, an ex-stewardess.
-Jan and Sandor are clearly attracted to each other and wind up in bed, alongside Chris and Dennis, although Chris has troubles with her jealousy.
+The next morning, Sandor discovers Chris and Dennis together in bed.
+Chris insists she still loves Sandor but likes Dennis too, arguing that she can care for more than one person.
+Sandor is initially annoyed but eventually calms down.
+In the interest of fairness, Dennis invites Chris and Sandor to dinner with his girlfriend Jan, a former stewardess.
+Jan and Sandor are clearly attracted to each other and end up in bed, alongside Chris and Dennis, although Chris struggles with jealousy.
+Pretending that she needs to watch the TV to sleep, Chris interrupts Jan and Sandor's efforts to have sex.
+The next day, Chris confesses to Sandor that she was afraid of losing him, but she starts to feel comfortable with the idea of sharing sexual partners.

-At a picnic on the beach, Jan meets lifeguard Phil Kirb, who later sleeps with Chris and moves in with the other five.
-Phil decides to bring in a third girl for the household and invites in Elaine, a lawyer.
-There is tension between Phil and Elaine when he discovers the latter is representing Phil's ex wife, however they resolve these differences after they realise how much they like each other.

-The "group marriage" of the six of them attracts media attention and much criticism.
-They decide to stay true to the arrangement.
-Chris announces she is pregnant, although she is unsure who the father is.
-Their car is firebombed by unknown assailtants.
-Elaine defiantly suggests they all get married in a group.